K1R5MM5N/K1R5MM5N/README.md

   ![image alt](https://github.com/K1R5MM5N/K1R5MM5N/blob/3d91857ddcd70c1d1eb52e9a71ba4ce476d7f528/IMG_0335.jpeg)

-. 💬 " im in multiple fandoms, you can see me everywhere yes i mean it.. there some fandoms im mostly in ( . arcane, life is strange, the last of us, forsaken, mentalist, marvel. ) theres more but i cant really remember at all (YES I DO FORGET EASILY PLSZ BE NICE :(( . )
+. 💬 " im in multiple fandoms, you can see me everywhere yes i mean it.. there some fandoms im mostly in ( . arcane, life is strange, the last of us, . ) theres more but i cant really remember at all (YES I DO FORGET EASILY PLSZ BE NICE :(( . )
 _________  ______&

 （；へ：）💬